Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/DurableSender/readme.md

 This sample demonstrates how an application that is temporarily disconnected from the network can continue to send messages to Service Bus.

 The durable message sender library relies on the local Microsoft Message Queue (MSMQ) built into Windows, and stores all messages in a local queue until connectivity is restored.
+This sample therefore only works on Windows.

 > Be aware that the library does create, but not delete local queues as it is assumed that a local application
 > will want to continue forwarding already sent messages as it resumes or restarts